MaryamOstadsharif/RISE-iEEG/README.md

 ## Contributing

-We encourage you to contribute to RISEiEEG!
+We encourage you to contribute to RISE-iEEG!

 ## License